Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Affectionate, active, outgoing, gentle

 The Yorkiepoo is a mixed breed with Toy Poodle and Yorkshire Terrier parents.
-While Toy Poodles are most often used to create the Yorkiepoo, Miniature Poodles are occasionally used.
-They are one of the smallest breeds on this list, weighing in at a maximum of 14 pounds.
-Because they are so small, they don’t need a ton of exercise and can adapt quite well to apartment living.
-Their moderate exercise needs make them perfect for seniors who may not be able to walk long distances.
+While Toy Poodles are often used to create the Yorkiepoo, Miniature Poodles are occasionally used.
+They are one of the smallest hybrids on this list, weighing in at a maximum of 14 pounds.

 7. St. Berdoodle (Saint Bernard x Poodle)